You can design your own custom shopping experience with Typeform by combining Calculator and integrated Stripe payments (the Payment question).

 The initial value would be 0 (zero) if you want to do a straightforward shopping cart which adds up the total price for all items selected.
 But you can also use Calculator to apply a discount, for example, decreasing the price from its initial value.
 You could also use this option to apply a delivery charge, if you like.

-You set the initial value for the Price variable on the Block settings screen for the Payment field:
+You set the initial value for the Price variable on the Question settings screen for the Payment field:

 Let customers choose quantity